iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    In most cases, there is no a-priori information about the machine provided by the customer, simply because it does not exist.
 Setting precise thresholds for each frequency bin as would be done with traditional monitoring approaches, remains a tedious challenge.

-   For example, the intermodulation of the drive frequencies and harmonics with the actual fault frequencies may even cause certain spectral components to disappear, which is excactly the opposite from what setting a threshold is trying to achieve.
 Without expert knowledge about the machine characteristics, the risk for incorrect thresholds is real.

+   For example, the intermodulation of the drive frequencies and harmonics with the actual fault frequencies may cause certain spectral components to disappear, which is excactly the opposite from what setting a threshold is trying to achieve.
 This is where the autoencoder ML approach becomes a valuable asset in our toolbox.

 #### Spectal Heatmap